hoergems/AudioClassification/README.md

     make && make install

 ## Usage
+On the MOVO2 computer, open a terminal and run

+    movostop

+Then run

+    roslaunch movo_bringup_simple main.launch

-Open a terminal and run
+On your computer, open a terminal and run

     source <install folder>/share/oppt/setup.sh